konstantin-siberian/Hw4/README.md

 And accelerated corresponding wheels to make sure the robot following the line.
 (Initially I placed it to the right from the line).

 https://youtu.be/c5c3hw3irfU

+P.S. file hw4_v1 introduces the concept and works for sharp turns as well. file hw4_v2 provides an idea for calibrated p controller.
+Deviation is taken into account proportionally and motion is more smooth.

+One may note that other terms could be introduced with different weights.
+(For ex.
+Quadratic, logarithmic etc.)

+It is possible to adjust the parameters (mainly weights) manually or train neural network/genetic algorithm to find a better solution.
+For general cases 2 sensors and better algorithms have to be introduced.